xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 ## SRv6 Manager CLI for details

-We have an IOS-XR on the box CLI to check the functional and scale capabilitie of any Cisco XR platforms.
-CLI : **"show segment-routing srb6 manger"**
+We have an IOS-XR on-box CLI to check the SRv6 functional and scale capabilities of any the Cisco XR platforms.
+CLI : **"show segment-routing srv6 manger"**

 **Illustration below**